psanders/nearo/README.md

 ## Requirements

-To run this application you must have a Firebase account, and create a project with hosting, storage, and database enabled.
-For item indexation and seach the application uses Algolia.
-Finally, for maps you are going to need a valid Google Maps API Key.
+To run this application, you must have a [Firebase](https://firebase.google.com/) account, and create a project with hosting, storage, and database enabled.
+For item indexation and search, the application uses [Algolia](algolia.com).
+Finally, for maps, you are going to need a valid Google Maps API Key.

 ## Features